 “Slow down!
 I can’t understand a word you’re saying.”

 I try to get a grip.
 “I’ve got draggin’ fever,” I say, simply.
-“I didn’t have a choice.”
+“On top of a concussion."
+I swallow.
+"I didn’t have a choice.”

 “Oh lord,” she moans.
 And then she wraps her warm, fat arms around me and I shudder against her breast, sobbing my heart out.

 But then she pushes me back gently, her hands still on my shoulders.
 “Listen to me, very carefully.
 We’re running out of time.
 There’s a Purple Mantle somewhere near on the main road who’ll hook up with us as soon as we find our way back.”
 The child doesn’t even realize from moment to moment who she says “we” for.
 “We’ve got to take this whole troop out before that happens—no more of this cat and mouse crap, Deirdre.”
 That’s a different “we”, right there.
 Language fascinates me.
 Are there as many Kirils as there are Deirdres?